agaby/darl-dev/Darl.GraphQL/md/darl.md

 There should be only one _otherwise_ rule per output.
 The otherwise rule is triggered only if no other rules fire for that output, and thus provides default functionality.

 ## Stores
-There are circumstances where defining inputs and outputs in a ruleset is unweildy.
+There are circumstances where defining inputs and outputs in a ruleset is unwieldy.
 DARL has the _stores_ functionality to handle data input and output within a ruleset, if the environment the inference engine is running in supports stores.
 The stores are defined like inputs and outputs, but the environment must support the store specified or a runtime exception will be generated.

 Stores can be sinks or sources of information, or both.
-For instance, when using DARL within the Bot Develepment System a store is defined containing the local data stored during the conversation.
+For instance, when using DARL within the Bot Development System a store is defined containing the local data stored during the conversation.
 Such a store can be treated as an output and an input.

 A store can have a sequence of parameters that are specific to that store, where the parameters must be provided in the order expected.
 Parameters can be string constants, strings, textual outputs or other stores.